MetPX/sarracenia/doc/sr3.1.rst

  sr3_watch -dr /data/web/public_data -pbu http://dd.weather.gc.ca/ -p bulletins/alphanumeric -pb amqp://broker.com -action start

 Here, sr_watch checks for file creation(modification) in /data/web/public_data/bulletins/alphanumeric
-(concatenating the base_dir and relative path of the source url to obtain the directory path).
+(concatenating the baseDir and relative path of the source url to obtain the directory path).
 If the file SACN32_CWAO_123456 is being created in that directory, sr_watch calculates its checksum.
 It then builds a post message, logs into broker.com as user 'guest'